 A family history exists in 50 to 60% of children with duodenal ulcer.

-Symptoms depend on ulcer location and patient age; many patients, particularly elderly patients, have few or no symptoms.
+Symptoms of peptic ulcer disease depend on ulcer location and patient age; many patients, particularly older patients, have few or no symptoms.
 Pain is most common, often localized to the epigastrium and relieved by food or antacids.
 The pain is described as burning or gnawing, or sometimes as a sensation of hunger.
 The course is usually chronic and recurrent.
 Only about half of patients present with the characteristic pattern of symptoms.

 Gastric ulcer symptoms often do not follow a consistent pattern (eg, eating sometimes exacerbates rather than relieves pain).
 This is especially true for pyloric channel ulcers, which are often associated with symptoms of obstruction (eg, bloating, nausea, vomiting) caused by edema and scarring.